JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_04_perturbation_theory.md

 !!! note
     The following example uses perturbation theory up to 30th order.
-Per default WavesAndEigenvalues.jl is build to run perturbation theory to 16th order.
+Per default WavesAndEigenvalues.jl is built to run perturbation theory to 16th order.
 You can reconfigure your installation for higher orders by setting an environment variable and then rebuild the package.
 For instance this tutorial requires `ENV["JULIA_WAE_PERT_ORDER"]=30` for setting the variable and a subsequent